Lee Moak: Air Line Pilots Association, International (ALPA) (2011–2014)

 Moak became a member of ALPA's pilots union in 1988 when hired as a pilot at Delta Air Lines.
 In 2011, he began a four-year term as ALPA President.
 During his tenure, Moak oversaw the unionization of JetBlue pilots and fought the threat posed by 'flag of convenience' foreign airlines entering the U.S. market while evading labor protections.
 Moak and the ALPA led the opposition to a proposal to set up a U.S. customs checkpoint in Abu Dhabi, which U.S. pilots viewed as an advantage for foreign-owned airlines.

-Moak was expelled from ALPA in 2023 for an Article VIII violation for services performed for an outside entity acting contrary to the interests of the Union and its members.